-The final list of nominees for election for regular and independent directors of the Corporation, was included in the definitive information statement filed with the Securities and Exchange Commission and the Philippine Stock Exchange, and distributed to stockholders of the Corporation, regards the Corporation's annual stockholders' meeting held on May 21, 2019.
+The final list of nominees for election for regular and independent directors of the Corporation, was included in the definitive information statement filed with the Securities and Exchange Commission and the Philippine Stock Exchange, and distributed to stockholders of the Corporation, regards the Corporation's annual stockholders' meeting held on July 14, 2020.

 Any search firm engaged to assist the Board or a committee of the Board in identifying candidates for appointment to the Board will be specifically directed to include diverse candidates.
-In December 2018, Director Victor Almeda Consunji passed away, resulting to a vacancy on the Board.
-The incumbent director of the Company's subsidiary Semirara, Maria Cristina C. Gotianun, was nominated and elected to the Board during the ASM on May 21, 2019.
 No other candidates were nominated from any search or professional firms.